-2. TRAM is not successful in isolating the normal receivers from the effect of faulty or malicious ones.
-TRAM++ is able to achieve this through its protocol of differentiated acks and buffer management.

-3. TRAM++ under a constraint of 16% of the TRAM buffer availability at the RH is able to maintain the end-to-end latency within 3.2% of TRAM for the error free case.
+- 2. TRAM is not successful in isolating the normal receivers from the effect of faulty or malicious ones.
+TRAM++ is able to achieve this through its protocol of differentiated acks and buffer management. - 3.
+TRAM++ under a constraint of 16% of the TRAM buffer availability at the RH is able to maintain the latency within an overhead of 3.2% in the error free case.
 TRAM++ achieves this without any additional memory overhead.
-In cases with message errors, the latency of normal receivers in TRAM++ is better by a factor of up to 30.
-TRAM++ is also able to prune malicious receivers faster because of local decision-making ability at the RH.
+In cases with errors, the latency of normal receivers in TRAM++ is better by a factor of up to 30.
+TRAM++ is also able to prune malicious receivers faster because of local decision-making ability at the RH based on temporary reaffiliations.

-6. Conclusions
+6 Conclusion

-In this paper, we have presented an evaluation of a tree-based reliable multicast protocol called TRAM in error-free and message error prone environments.
-Two design improvements to TRAM are presented and the new protocol called TRAM++ is evaluated.
-The comparison brings out that both protocols are scalable in the range of receivers studied.
-If buffer utilization constraints are enforced on the intermediate nodes, then TRAM++ can operate under the constraints without substantial latency degradation compared to TRAM.
-It can localize the effect of a few slow or malicious receivers on the rest of the system.
-We are currently working on a distributed monitor architecture to detect failures or intrusions and work collaboratively with the TRAM++ participants to isolate the malfunctioning entity.
-The goal is to perform the diagnosis scalably and with low detection latency.
+In this paper, we have presented an evaluation of a reliable multicast protocol based around hierarchical trees, called TRAM.
+An implementation of TRAM was installed on machines situated on different parts of the campus, and then an evaluation study was performed.
+The evaluation brings out its performance in the absence as well as presence of failures.
+Two design improvements to TRAM were presented and the new protocol called

+TRAM++ is evaluated under similar conditions to TRAM.
+The comparison brings out that both protocols are scalable in latency in the range in which the experiments are done.
+TRAM++ incurs a minor latency penalty in failure-free conditions.
+If constraints are enforced on the intermediate nodes, then TRAM++ can enforce the conditions and yet localize the disruption to the system due to a few slow or malicious nodes.
+TRAM++ also includes an algorithm for pruning nodes deemed too slow or suspected to be malicious.

+We are currently working on distributed monitor architecture to detect failures or intrusions and work collaboratively with the TRAM++ participants to isolate the failed or compromised entity.
+The goal is to be able to diagnose participants that are failed or malicious with low detection latency.